- Military Life Cycle

 - The Caregiver Resource Directory is a comprehensive directory including the most commonly referenced resources for caregivers of recovering service members.

-- The Military Families Learning Network and Military OneSource offer webinars with a wide variety of information about caregiving.
+- OneOp and Military OneSource offer webinars with a wide variety of information about caregiving.

-- Online support includes Military OneSource's social media hub, the Blog Brigade and the Department of Defense Warrior Care Blog.
+- Online support includes Military OneSource’s social media hub, the Blog Brigade and the Warrior Care blogs posted on the home page of Defense Health Agency’s Warrior Care Recovery Coordination Program website.

-- The U.S. Department of Defense Wounded, Ill, and/or Injured Compensation and Benefits Handbook for Service Members of the Armed Forces provides military members and their support network with an extensive list of military support services and resources to assist through the complexities of recovery.
+- The DOD Wounded, Ill, and/or Injured Compensation and Benefits Handbook for Service Members of the Armed Forces provides military members and their support network with an extensive list of military support services and resources to assist through the complexities of recovery.

 Sometimes a major injury or illness can affect mobility.
 If you or your loved one are facing new physical challenges, be sure to check out these resources: